Right-wing and anti-racism protesters scuffle in Britain

 About two miles away, around 20 anti-racism protesters gathered at Hyde Park, holding Black Lives Matter placards, even though organisers had told them not to attend fearing clashes.

-Hundreds of people also attended rallies in major northern English cities like Liverpool and Newcastle, with many protesters donning masks due to the coronavirus pandemic.
+Hundreds also attended rallies in other English cities, many donning masks due to the coronavirus pandemic.
+“To Be Black Is Not A Crime,” read one placard at a rally in Reading.

 Additional reporting by Ben Dangerfield; Writing by Sarah Young; Editing by Alexander Smith and Andrew Cawthorne